Skip to Content

 A tram travels down New Regent Street in Christchurch, New Zealand

-As your starting point, don’t pass on the chance to explore the city on one of Christchurch’s best tours.
-Jump on the historic tram for a fantastic city tour.
-You can hop off at one of the 17 different stops at attractions around the city, and then jump back on to finish your tour.
-Tickets are also affordable at only $35 NZD per adult and can be purchased here.
+For the ultimate introduction to the city, I’d recommend going on this historic tram tour, where you can hop off at one of the 17 different stops at attractions around the city, and then jump back on to finish your tour.

 Riverside Market is also a great place to go to eat lots of different food!
 This indoor market is located right in the CBD and has everything from breweries to specialty cookie shops.
 There are also some unique boutique shops to check out.
 Wander around and see what catches your eye!

-And, while I’m speaking of places to eat, one of my favorite restaurants in the city is 5th Street on Elgin St in Sydenham.
-I love the southern fried chicken, and if you dare, their 700g rib eye!
-For your coffee fix in ChristchurchC1 Espresso can’t be missed.
-Your food is delivered by pneumatic tubes, which you can watch overhead.
-It’s one of the trendiest coffee shops I’ve ever been to!
+And while I’m speaking of places to eat, one of my favorite restaurants in the city is 5th Street on Elgin St in Sydenham.
+I love the southern fried chicken, and if you dare, their 700g (24.7 oz) rib eye.

 Bailey walks through the Christchurch Botanic Gardens